Gaurish-Metha/Real-Time-StickMan-Avtar/README.md

-# Gaurish Realtime Avatar
+# Realtime StickMan Avatar

-**Gaurish** is a highly realistic, real-time interactive avatar system powered by Python and AI.
+**Realtime StickMan Avatar** is a highly realistic, real-time interactive avatar system powered by Python and AI.
 It transforms your webcam feed into a fully animated, neon-styled digital puppet that tracks your body movements, facial expressions, fingers, and voice in real-time.

 ## ✨ Features